Discovering Scotland’s rainforest

 Scotland’s rainforest is a temperate rainforest.
 These rainforests can be found in temperate climate zones (in-between polar and tropics) across the world.
 You can find temperate rainforests in North America, South America, New Zealand, Japan and Northwest Europe.
 The high levels of rain and relatively mild temperatures found in the west of Scotland make our native woodlands an ideal home for many of the rarest mosses, liverworts and lichens in the world.

-Silver birch trees crowd a steep slope
+Silver birch trees

 The majority of Scotland’s rainforest is made up of birch trees.
 These silver-barked trees are quite unpalatable to the deer grazing round the rainforest, limiting the reproduction of other tree types, giving the birch tree more opportunity to mature.
 Other native trees in Scotland’s rainforest include Atlantic oak, Ash, Hazel and Native Pine.
 There are also non-native species of spruce planted amongst our ancient woodlands that threaten our rainforest, these are being monitored and managed.
 The rainforest isn’t just trees however, there are shaded river banking, crags, boulders and open woodlands that all provide unique habitats for the rare species of mosses and lichen that can’t be found anywhere else in the world.
 The diverse range of habitats allows for there to be a wide range of conditions across the rainforest.
 Some spots are bright and open, others dark and humid.

 However, only 30,000 hectares of the Scottish rainforest remains, about the same area as the city of Edinburgh.
 Overgrazing, mainly by deer, and invasive species are threatening the survival of the rainforest.
 There is no space for the forest to expand and it has little to no potential to regenerate.
 In Despite this, there are 60,000 hectares that, with proper management and care, could be restored to rainforest status.
-To protect the Scottish rainforest, wildlife protection groups are coming together to engage with local communities on the topic of management and protection of this rare habitat.
+To protect the Scottish rainforest, wildlife protection groups are coming together to engage with local communities on the topic of the management and protection of this rare habitat.
 By giving advice to landowners and to policy makers, more action can be taken to conserve the rainforest.

 Why does Scotland need a rainforest?